-The following post is from contributing writer Dianna Kennedy and may contain affiliate links.
-Thanks for your support of this author.
+Homemade Gifts Kids Can Make is from contributing writer Dianna Kennedy and contains affiliate links.

 My grandmother made I Spy Bottles for my children one Christmas.
 They were a huge hit!

 These would be a great gift for young children – perfect for taking to church or the doctor’s office.

 Children can help you dye the rice, pick out tiny objects for the bottles, and help fill the bottles with a funnel.